Fingerprint Scanning and Comparison

 FPScanUI

-The FPScanUI method simply displays the Fingerprint scanning and comparison UI form for you to perform all further actions there.
+The FPScanUI method displays the Fingerprint scanning and comparison UI form for you to perform all further actions there.

 The method doesn't take parameters or return any value.